 There is another reason to expect better ROI, and that is the fact that rents in Philadelphia are rising.
 The median rent for properties in the Philadelphia housing market is estimated to be $1400 a month, though that’s lower than you’d see in the surrounding suburbs.
 There is only room to go up.

-5. The Large General Rental Market
+5. The Large Philadelphia Rental Market

 Around 48% of housing units in the Philadelphia housing market are rented out, somewhat higher than the national average.
 This is driven in part by the relatively poor urban population and in part by the higher than an average number of singles living alone.
 Center City has a large, carless population that will prioritize living by public transit and, because they don’t have a vehicle, cannot move out to the suburbs.
-Do your legal research before you buy rental properties in the Philadelphia real estate market, because you’ll be subject to taxes and fees that aren’t mandated by Pennsylvania state law.
+Do your legal research before you buy rental properties in the Philadelphia real estate market because you’ll be subject to taxes and fees that aren’t mandated by Pennsylvania state law.

 6. The Strong Short-Term Rental Market

 While other major cities have waged war on Airbnb and other short term rental sites, Philadelphia realizes this is a good way to cater to tourists and help local homeowners earn income.
 This is why Philadelphia stands out as friendly to short-term rental sites like Airbnb.
 One of the few conditions to meet is the payment of the 8.5% tax on all profits and you don’t make the property not look like a home.
 Note that these rules apply to primary residences.
 As a non-resident landlord, you can rent out homes via Airbnb, too, but you have to apply for a visitor accommodations variance.
 Multi-family housing can also be rented out via Airbnb in Philadelphia if you fill out the right paperwork.

-7. Philadelphia Is Diverse Student Market
+7. Philadelphia Has Diverse Student Market

 Nearly every large city is home to universities, themselves home to a large population of renters – students.
-Philadelphia as both an old and large city contains a number of universities.
-There are twenty four year universities alone in Philadelphia, several of which are in Center City.
+Philadelphia as both an old and large city contains several universities.
+There are twenty-four-year universities alone in Philadelphia, several of which are in Center City.
 There are another dozen two year and tech schools in Philadelphia.
 And adding to the diverse Philadelphia student rental market are the medical schools and seminaries in the city.

-We’ve mentioned the possibility of getting a deal in the Philadelphia real estate market, but the data shows that’s actually fairly likely.
-For example, about 3% of home owners are delinquent on their mortgage payments.
+We’ve mentioned the possibility of getting a deal in the Philadelphia real estate market, but the data shows that’s fairly likely.
+For example, about 3% of homeowners are delinquent on their mortgage payments.
 In comparison, about 1% of the general population is behind on house payments.
 This provides many opportunities to find deals in the Philadelphia real estate market.

 9. Philadelphia is a Known Hot Market

-One of the best investment opportunities in the Philadelphia housing market are those areas you already know everyone wants to live.
+One of the best investment opportunities in the Philadelphia housing market is those areas you already know everyone wants to live.
 For example, the Graduate Hospital neighborhood is hot.
 The 19118 and 19106 zip codes are seeing the greatest property valuations and price increases.

 Interestingly, there are zip codes next to these that have seen flat and declining values; if you buy properties in the 19132 or 19125 zip codes that have flat or falling values and attract those wanting to live in 19121 or 19133, you could see significant returns.
 This means you don’t have to do deep research or guess to know how to profit from the Philadelphia real estate market.